AUTOMATIC1111/stable-diffusion-webui/README.md

 - CLIP interrogator idea and borrowing some code - <https://github.com/pharmapsychotic/clip-interrogator>
 - Initial Gradio script - posted on 4chan by an Anonymous user.
 Thank you Anonymous user.
 - (You)

+## License

+MIT for the Krita Plugin backend server & frontend plugin.
+Code has been nearly completely rewritten compared to original plugin by now.